 A favourite of mine, it’s to play Rock Band!
-I have witnessed people who can play at the expert level on Rock Band play drums for the first time and you should see it.
-They are already playing the drums at a the intermediate level, having learned the basic coordinations and the fundamentals for having good rhythm while playing a video game.
+I have witnessed people who can play at the expert level on Rock Band play drums for the first time and they are already playing the drums at an intermediate level, having learned the basic coordinations and the fundamentals for having good rhythm while playing a video game.

 11. Foot Development

 Working on 4-limb coordination will also help you to develop your feet as well.
 Practice heel down to develop your shin muscles.
-They might burn a bit at first, as they won’t be used to this type of workout, but push through it and you will really build your shin muscles.
+They might burn a bit at first, but push through it and you will really build your shin muscles.